A2.35: Local services and shops

 Instruction: Choose the correct solution

-Exercise 4: A day shopping at the mall
+Exercise 4: A day at the shopping mall

 Instruction: